"One of the most important things you can do is impact a child's life in a positive way."

 The Mayor’s Mentoring Initiative is the City of Pittsburgh’s first-ever employee volunteer program.
 Full-time City employees are eligible to serve as mentors to Pittsburgh Public School students during the work week through one of two local mentoring opportunities: the United Way of Allegheny County’s Be A Middle School Mentor Program and Reading is Fundamental Pittsburgh’s Everybody Wins! program, an affiliate of Everybody Wins!
 USA.

-In March 2011, Mayor Ravenstahl announced that through the Mayor's Mentoring Initiative, City employees are offered leave time to serve as mentors to Pittsburgh Public School students during the work week.
-In the past two years, over 50 City employees dedicated time each week to mentor local middle school students in schools across the City through the United Way of Allegheny County’s Be A Middle School Mentor Program.
+Through the Mayor's Mentoring Initiative City employees are offered leave time to serve as mentors to Pittsburgh Public School students during the work week.
+In the past two years, over 60 City employees dedicated time each week to mentor local middle school students in schools across the City.

 City employees can choose to mentor with either the Be a Middle School Mentor program or Reading is Fundamental Pittsburgh’s Everybody Wins! program- an opportunity for volunteers to spend one lunch hour each week reading with an elementary school student.
 According to the National Institute of Education, reading aloud with a child is the most important activity you can do to help them learn to read.